deviodigital/customer-loyalty-for-woocommerce/README.txt

 == Changelog ==

+= 1.3.1 =
+*   Added notice about potential disruption to plugin updates by Matthew Mullenweg and what our next steps will be in `customer-loyalty-for-woocommerce.php`

 = 1.3 =
 *   Added new French translation in `languages/customer-loyalty-for-woocommerce-fr_FR.po`
 *   Updated Italian translation in `languages/customer-loyalty-for-woocommerce-it_IT.po`
-*   WordPress Coding Standards code updates based on Codacy report throughout multiple files in the plugin
+*   WordPress® Coding Standards code updates based on Codacy report throughout multiple files in the plugin
 *   General code cleanup throughout multiple files in the plugin

 = 1.2.2 =